-2.2 Environmental policy
+2.2 Environmental Policy

-All Project activities will be undertaken in accordance with the relevant principles of the CWPR's Environmental Policy (CWPR-00-POL-02\Environmental) which is provided in Appendix A. This policy has been structured generally in accordance with ISO 14001:2015 and specifically commits to:
+All Project activities will be undertaken in accordance with the relevant principles of SQE's Environmental Policy (SQE-02-POL-022_Environmental_Policy) which is provided in Appendix A. This policy has been structured generally in accordance with ISO 14001:2015 and outlines SQE's commitment to minimising environmental impacts in addition to the principles of ecologically sustainable development to ensure the protection and preservation of the environment for current and future generations.